 Wendy: Hay Kelly.
 Welcome back, my BTB!
 Let’s talk about the “K” word, “Kitchen.”
 As I shared with you, I only learned to cook AFTER my craniotomy.
 With zero cooking experience, I often became overwhelmed in the kitchen even prior to brain surgery.
-I had finally made peace with the fact that my role at family functions was to serve as the dish-washer and my contributions for potlucks were always going to be anything the host wanted me to bring as long as it could be store-bought.
+I had finally made peace with the fact that my role at family functions was to serve as the dishwasher and my contributions for potlucks were always going to be anything the host wanted me to bring as long as it could be store-bought.
 After having my skull cracked open and my brain cut into, it was even worse.
-A friend finally introduced me to a meal kit delivery service called Home Chef.
-This became a good solution for me since I still can’t tolerate grocery shopping (due to the lights, sounds, and so forth) and the best part is I learned the basics of cooking from using the service.
-Don’t get me wrong, I had to take several breaks in the beginning as I worked through even the simplest of the Home Chef recipes.
-It was quite a work out for my healing brain.
+A friend finally introduced me to a meal kit delivery service and it changed my life.
+This became a good solution for me since I can no longer tolerate grocery shopping (due to the lights, sounds, and so forth) and the best part is I learned the basics of cooking from using the service.
+Don’t get me wrong, I had to take several breaks in the beginning as I worked through even the simplest of the recipes.
+It was quite a workout for my healing brain.
 Now, a few years later, I’m still utilizing the service a couple of times a week but I’ve graduated to using multiple pots/pans and not needing breaks.

 So my beautiful BTB, I know you have more than a few great kitchen stories, which one is your favorite?